On parsimonious edge-colouring of graphs with maximum degree three: Applications

 Let us mark any vertex $v$ of degree $3$ on $C$ with a $+$ whenever the edge of colour $\gamma$ incident to this vertex has its other end which is a vertex incident to an edge of $A_{\phi}'$ and let us mark $v$ with $-$ otherwise.
-By Lemma \ref{Lemma:IsolatedVertex2} a vertex of degree $2$ on $C$ has its two neighbours of degree $3$ and by Lemma \ref{Lemma:OneVertexInNeighborhood} these two vertices are marked with a $-$.
-By Lemma \ref{Lemma:Oneedgewiththree} we cannot have two consecutive vertices marked with a $+$.
+By Theorem \ref{Thm:Summarize}, no consecutive vertices on $C$ have degree $2$, that means that a vertex of degree $2$ on $C$ has its two neighbours of degree $3$ and by Lemma \ref{Lemma:OneVertexInNeighborhood} these two vertices are marked with a $-$.
+By Theorem \ref{Thm:Summarize} we cannot have two consecutive vertices marked with a $+$, otherwise we would have three edges of $E_{\phi}(\delta)$ inducing a subgraph with more than $4$ edges, a contradiction.
 Hence, $C$ must have two consecutive vertices of degree $3$ marked with $-$ whatever is the number of vertices of degree $2$ on $C$.

 Let $u_j$ and $u_{j+1}$ be two vertices of $C$ of degree $3$ marked with $-$ ($j$ being taken modulo $2p+1$).
 We can transform the edge colouring $\phi$ by exchanging colours on $C$ uniquely, in such a way that the edge of colour $\delta$ of this cycle is $u_ju_{j+1}$.
 In the resulting edge colouring $\phi_1$ we have $A_{\phi_1}=A_{\phi}-\{e_{i+1}\}\cup\{u_ju_{j+1}\}$ and $A_{\phi_1}'=A_{\phi}'\cup\{u_ju_{j+1}\}$ is a strong matching where each edge has its two ends of degree $3$.
-Repeating this process we are left with a new $\delta-$minimum colouring $\phi'$ where $A_{\phi'}$ is a strong matching. \end{Prf}
+Repeating this process we are left with a new $\delta$-minimum colouring $\phi'$ where $A_{\phi'}$ is a strong matching. \end{Prf}

 \begin{Cor} Let $G$ be a graph with maximum degree $3$ then there are $s(G)$ vertices of degree $3$ pairwise non-adjacent $v_1 \ldots v_{s(G)}$ such that $G -\{v_1 \ldots v_{s(G)}\}$ is $3$-colourable. \end{Cor} \begin{Prf} Pick a vertex on each edge coloured $\delta$ in a $\delta$-minimum colouring $\phi$ of $G$ where $E_{\phi}(\delta)$ is a strong matching (Theorem \ref{Theorem:Payan}).
 We get a subset $S$ of vertices satisfying our corollary. \end{Prf}